French Prairie

 French Prairie is located in Marion County, Oregon, United States, in the Willamette Valley between the Willamette River and the Pudding River, north of Salem.
-It was named for some of the earliest settlers of that part of the Oregon Country, French Canadian/Métis people who were mostly former employees of the Hudson's Bay Company.
+The prairie area roughly corresponds to the traditional land of the Kalapuya people much decimated by pandemics during the 1830s.
+The fertile land would become highly contended for.
+The area was subsequently named after some of the earliest settlers of that part of the Oregon Country, French Canadian/Métis people who were mostly former employees of the Hudson's Bay Company.

 "French Prairie" naming was first captured in writing in the early 1850s by a French Consul to California visiting Oregon.
 Pierre Charles Fournier de Saint-Amant referred to the area as "les prairies françaises".

 French Prairie is also known as an early Métis settlement in the Pacific Northwest history.